swevans/thread.js/README.md

  * Change importScripts to use XHR so CORS is supported.
  * Add support for transferrable objects.
  * Add a object sync feature that mirrors an object between two threads.
+ * Add support for synchronous threads when workers are not supported.
 <br/>
 <br/>